 The New World colony in Osterheim represents both an opportunity and a threat to the power of the nobility.
-An opportunity because it means that noble families can expand their lands and power across the sea, bringing wealth back home.
-A threat because it means that wealthy merchants and commoners can seek power.
+An opportunity because it means that noble families can expand their lands.
+Bringing wealth back home from across the seas.
+But a threat because it means that wealthy merchants and commoners can seek power.
 Power, that they feel they are entitled to with their

 The Military class is made up of people whose life and upbringing is grounded in a fighting organisation.
 They are officers and professionals whose civilian social standing has been left behind for a lifetime of service.
-They could be part of the formal militaries of the various Old World Nations, or of an order of combatants outside those structures, but what military characters have in common is an adherence to a system of ranks and a proximity to organised violence.
+Perhaps they are part of the formal militaries of the various Old World Nations.
+Or, they could be of an order of combatants outside those structures.
+In common, military characters have an adherence to a system of ranks and proximity to organised violence.

-The New World colony in Osterheim might be either an obligation or a free choice on the part of a military character.
-They might be there against their will, as part of an overseas deployment on the orders of a superior; they might be there by choice, seeking glory and coin, or they might simply be there as loyal troops, doing what’s necessary.
+The New World colony in Osterheim might be either an obligation or a free choice.
+They might be there against their will, as part of an overseas deployment on the orders of a superior.
+They might be there by choice, seeking glory and coin.
+Or they might simply be there as loyal troops, doing what’s necessary.

-The founders of the Nation of Charleston chose to abandon these strictures.
+The founders of the Nation of Charleston chose to abandon the old societal structures.
 They claim all within Charleston to be of equal standing and rights.
 This does not prevent groups vying for power, and some of the old prejudices and conventions are still present.